gatorisgreater/bootcamp-bit/README.md

     ├── run.py: server-side code and logic
     │
     ├── templates: HTML templates
-    │ └── add_folder.html
+    │ └── add_assignment.html
     │ └── child.html
     │ └── macros.html
     │ └── parent.html

 * Flask - implements API endpoints that serve resources to the app.

-* Jinja2 - HTML templates for dynamic client-side rendering of the app.
+* Jinja2 - HTML templates for dynamic client-side rendering of resources.

 Bootcamp Bit is designed with bootcamp students in mind.

 Abbreviated MVP Implementation:

-API - GET endpoints that serve the projects you've worked on with each cohort member.
+API - GET endpoints that serve the assignments you've worked on with each cohort member.

 Front-End - Response presented within a dynamic HTML page customized for the cohort member you've queried.